atuttle/blog/blog/2021/adding-3rd-party-script-tags-in-sveltekit.md

 Like so many other things in Svelte, when I saw that this was the solution I sat there slack-jawed and asked myself, "Is that really all that's needed?"

+## Alternatives That I Considered/Tried

+You might be wondering why I didn't use `<svelte:head>`.

+I needed this method specifically because the `<script>` tag that I need to embed creates HTML content at the DOM location where the tag exists.
+In this case, it creates the email list signup form.

+If I put my script tag in the document head, the email list signup form might not show up at all, or it might appear in a weird location.

+Another alternative would be to use an `onMount` hook to add it at runtime using something like `document.body.appendChild`.
+This would effectively be the same thing as what I've done above with `{#if browser}`, but less readable and, in my opinion, less expressive.
+It would also take much more code.

+While a need like this is pretty infrequent these days, I'm glad to have figured out how to pull it off with SvelteKit.

 Svelte has become a new obsession of mine.
 You should [follow me on Twitter][twitter] or [subscribe via rss][rss] to follow along as I learn more and share what I learn.

 [redesign]: /blog/2021/a-bunch-of-changes/